robin-raymond/zax.io/flow-control.md

 ````

-This form of if statement is useful for error condition handling without the need for exceptions:
+This form of if statement is useful for error condition handling without a need for exceptions:

 ````zax
 Error :: type {